AdobeDocs/analytics-platform.nl-NL/help/components/exports/manage-export-logs.md

 1. Selecteer de [!UICONTROL **Logboeken**] tab.

-1. Typ op het tabblad Zoeken alle informatie die is gekoppeld aan het logbestand waarnaar u zoekt.
+1. In het onderzoeksgebied, begin het typen van om het even welke informatie verbonden aan het logboek u zoekt.
 U kunt naar gegevens uit om het even welke kolom zoeken beschikbaar in de lijst.

 <!-- removed for MVP: Retry an export You can re-run the export associated with the selected log, using the data as it was on the day the log was originally exported.
 This is useful when selecting a log that show a failed export or when selecting a log that was accidentally deleted.